hung-doan/AzFuncCleanExample/Docs/UnitTest/README.md

 - Ideal world:
   - {UnitOfWorkName}\_{ScenarioUnderTest}\_{ExpectedBehavior}.
     - {UnitOfWorkName} can be a method, or a logical group of multiple methods/classes.
-- However I prefer this approach for better tracking & consistency:
+- However, personally I prefer this approach for better tracking & consistency within the technical context:
   - {MethodUndertest}\_{ScenarioUnderTest}\_{ExpectedBehavior}
     - In the case of `sociable` unit testing, the {MethodUndertest} is the entry point of the test, where developer can easy to map to the technical context.
+  - Also It worths to mention that there should be no rigid naming policy.
+Choose the convention that the team is comfortable with and easy to manage.

 **Example**: